SciML/FastPower.jl/README.md

 x^5
 ```

-which can be computed via:
+which is transformed by the `@fastpow` macro to be computed via:

 ```julia
 sq = x^2